Bachelor theses / Master theses / Diploma theses / Compulsory internship

 Distillation columns are used for the thermal separation of multicomponent mixtures in the chemical industry.
 Owing to increased energy supply from renewable sources a more flexible operation of such apparatuses is already demanded.
 However, enlarged over- and under load modes are challenging with respect to design, since a high separation efficiency needs to be attained anyway.
 Especially in case of fixed valve trays there are presently no reliable methods for estimating the influence of the tray design on the complex two-phase flow of liquid and vapor.
 Therefore, a current research project aims at detailed investigations of the two-phase flow at single valves in order to evaluate their performance.

 Within the frame of a student internship experimental investigations will be carried out using an existing lab-scale test rig.
-The phase distribution around the valve will be measured by specifically developed sensors.
-Further, particle image velocimetry will be used to capture the flow field of the liquid phase.
+The phase distribution of gas and liquid will be measured around different valves with high temporal and spatial resolution by specifically developed sensors.
 Subsequently, measured data will be used to quantify and model the momentum transfer from the gas inlets to the liquid phase.
 The results will be used in future developments of numerical models to predict the two-phase flow on such trays.